TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 Create a private feature branch, commit some changes to it as multiple commits, merge all changes to the dev branch as a single commit, and delete the feature branch:

 ```
-taito vc feat: delete-image
+taito feat: delete-image
 ** Commit some changes as multiple commits **
-taito vc feat squash
+taito feat squash
 ```

-> The `taito vc feat squash` is a handy command when you are working alone and want to keep version history clean by using feature branches.
-For team work it is recommended to use `taito vc feat merge` or `taito vc feat pr` instead.
+> The `taito feat squash` is a handy command when you are working alone and want to keep version history clean by using feature branches.
+For team work it is recommended to use `taito feat merge` or `taito feat pr` instead.

 #### Merge the existing delete-post feature branch to dev

 Switch back to the `delete-post` feature branch, make some changes to it, rebase it with the dev branch and merge it using fast-forward:

 ```
-taito vc feat: delete-post
+taito feat: delete-post
 ** Commit and push some changes **
-taito vc feat merge
+taito feat merge
 ```

 #### Create a new feature branch and merge it with a pull-request